ParallelParking/cryptonite_taskphase_avinash/Hello_Hackers.md

 NOTE: the pwn flags have not been pasted for modules 1 and 2.
 They are pasted module 3 onwards.

-NOTE: the pwn flags have not been pasted for modules 1 and 2.
-They are pasted module 3 onwards.

 Not much to write here, only resource I referred to was the problem description and the detailed shell guide provided on pwn.college (Link below)

 https://bash.cyberciti.biz/guide/Main_Page